saivikaskona/Bayesian-Rating-Curve/README.md

 The codes are developed based on the fundamentals provided in the developers of the BaRatin Framework (Le Coz et al., 2014).

 ## Prerequisites
-To run these models, you must have R installed along with the 'rstan' package.
+To run these models, you must have R installed along with the 'rstan' package and the associated dependencies.

 ### Installing rstan
 The `rstan` package is the R interface to Stan.
 You can install it by running the following command in your R console: